kalapathar/stovoting/README.md

 Launch Ganache and make sure the RPC Server is listening on localhost:8545

-Install all dependencies by typing:
+Clone this repo & install all dependencies by typing:
 ```
 npm install